Migration import logic

 Note

-• If for an asset type, ratings are disabled in the archive file, but the matched asset type in the target environment has ratings enabled, the import will fail.
+• If for an asset type, ratings are disabled in the archive file, but the matched asset type in the target environment has ratings enabled, the import fails.
 This is because migration cannot delete the ratings of assets of that type.

 • Asset types are imported using the depth-first order.